ngocthong37/hair-salon-management-system/README.md

 * Email notification when booking, ordering
 * Search for services and products
 * User authentication using JWT
+* Write commmets, rate about products, services
+* Statistics on revenue by month and year by service and product sales
 * UNIT Test(developing)
 * Logout(developing)